phoe/list-named-class/README.md

 This system makes it possible to name classes by lists of symbols instead, using only standard MOP wizardry.

-Tested on SBCL and CCL.
+Tested on SBCL, ECL and CCL.

 ## Example